- Inexpensive standard rooms

 Straddling the Meatpacking District and the West Village, and across the street from the Hudson River promenade

-The Jane Hotel is located in far-yonder West Village territory, next to the , on a quiet cobbled-stoned block lined with prewar brownstones.
-To some visitors it might seem like the middle of nowhere, but just a few blocks east guests will find the bustling and trendy restaurants and nightlife of the and the eccelectic shops of the West Village.
-This neighborhood is the place to be for those who like their stay low-key, youthful, and even vaguely European.
+The Jane Hotel is located in far-yonder West Village territory, next to the West Side Highway, on a quiet cobbled-stoned block lined with prewar brownstones.
+To some visitors it might seem like the middle of nowhere, but just a few blocks east guests will find the bustling and trendy restaurants, nightlife, and art destinations of the Meatpacking District (including the new Whitney Museum of American Art) and the eclectic shops of the West Village.
+This neighborhood is the place to be for a low-key, youthful stay.